telefonicaid/fiware-orion/doc/manuals/devel/README.md

 The **common**  library contains a number of basic help modules and stuff, common for all the source code of the broker:

-* JsonHelper - helper class for rendering JSON output in NGSIv2.
+* JsonHelper: helper class for rendering JSON output in NGSIv2.
-* MimeType - MimeType enum and helper functions for MimeType constant from/to string.
+* MimeType: MimeType enum and helper functions for MimeType constant from/to string.
-* RenderFormat - RenderFormat enum and helper functions for RenderFormat constant from/to string.
+* RenderFormat: RenderFormat enum and helper functions for `RenderFormat` constant from/to string.
-* SyncQOverflow - SyncQOverflow templates (belongs in ngsiNotify library really).
+* SyncQOverflow: SyncQOverflow templates (belongs in [**ngsiNotify** library](#srclibngsinotify) really).
-* Timer - a class for getting the current time.
+* Timer: a class for getting the current time.
-* clockFunctions - helper functions to add and substact from/to 'struct timespec'.
+* clockFunctions: helper functions to add and substact from/to `struct timespec`.
-* defaultValues - definitions for default service paths.
+* defaultValues: definitions for default service paths.
-* errorMessages - common place for all error strings that the broker responds with.
+* errorMessages: common place for all error strings that the broker responds with.
-* globals - common definitions, variables and functions.
+* globals: common definitions, variables and functions.
-* idCheck - validity check for a subscription/registration id.
+* idCheck:  validity check for a subscription/registration id.
-* limits - definitions for limits in string lengths etc.
+* limits: definitions for limits in string lengths etc.
-* macroSubstitute - function for variable substitution used in custom notifications (belongs in ngsiNotify library really).
+* macroSubstitute: function for variable substitution used in custom notifications (belongs in [**ngsiNotify** library](#srclibngsinotify) really).
-* sem - definitions of semaphores and functions to initilize/take/give semaphores.
+* sem: definitions of semaphores and functions to initilize/take/give semaphores.
-* statistics - time measuring macros and counters for statistics
+* statistics: time measuring macros and counters for statistics
-* string - string parsing/manipulation functions
+* string: string parsing/manipulation functions
-* tag - macros/functions for JSON rendering
+* tag: macros/functions for JSON rendering
-* wsStrip - function that strips a string from leading and trailing whitespace
+* wsStrip: function that strips a string from leading and trailing whitespace

 [Top](#top)